 Sharing with Others

-In analyzing, describing and cataloging the sample, the ARES team will be one of the first teams to study of material from Ryugu.
+In analyzing, describing, and cataloging the sample, the ARES team will be one of the first teams to study material from Ryugu.
 But their work also will enable other qualified scientists to conduct their own research.

 ARES scientists and researchers from around the world will make requests to perform their own studies of the Ryugu sample for decades to come.
 When they do, Nakamura-Messenger and Snead will work with the researchers to expertly select, prepare, and deliver portions of the sample for their studies.
 Once the scientists are finished with the material, they’ll return it to Johnson, where ARES staff will maintain detailed records of where it went and what analyses were conducted with it before passing the material on again to more researchers.